JeffCoster/merge/ex1.md

             ],
 ```

->- collections is an object containing an array of objects, each object contains element to source mappings for a single data source
+>- collections is an object containing an array of objects, each object contains section template to source mappings for a single data source
->>- in the example, there is one of these objects, for data source: productList, within this:
+>>- in the example, there is one of these collection objects, for data source: productList, within this:
 >>- the dataSrcJpath value is the json path to this data source within dataSources, i.e dataSources.productList
->>- the templateId identifies the id of the target product template element
+>>- the templateId identifies the id of the target product section template element
 >>- the minProducts and maxProducts are json paths to the variables containing start and end bounds for the displayed
 list of products, i.e. dataSources.minProducts, and dataSources.maxProducts

->- for this collection, the instanceFill has an elementFills object to map elements of each instantiated template, to the
+>- for this collection, the instanceFill has an elementFills object to map elements of each instantiated template, to their
-corresponding object values.
+corresponding source object values.
 >>- so instance [n] of the template maps to source object [n] of its list, but it is only necessary to map one instance to one source object
->>- the functionSel "escape" is used to escape html special chars in the title
+>>- the functionSel "escape" is used to escape html special chars in the product title
 >>- the functionSel "priceFormat" is used to format the price, in this example it just prepends a $
 >>- all other elementFills aspects have already been explained

 >- the srcIdPath, for each collection, deserves explanation
 >>- it is the jsonPath, relative to the source object, of the unique Id to use to help form a unique id in the target html page/partial
->>- so is this example, each product in the source list has an 'id' field, with values that are unique product identifiers
+>>- in this example, each product in the source list has an 'id' field, with values that are unique product identifiers
 >>- the srcIdPath= 'id' instructs merger to use this when forming the product Ids
 >>- at runtime the default behaviour, for forming the target html instance id is: use the first class declared for a template;
 in this case 'product', append an underscore, then end with the source object id